 As the boat slips away from the shore towards the dense papyrus reeds, heading deeper into the Okavango Delta Botswana, thoughts of Africa’s great explorers; Livingstone, Stanely, and Burton float through your mind.

-Okavango Delta safari is an experience like no other.
+There are so many unique experiences in Botswana but an Okavango Delta safari is an experience like no other.
 It is a journey into one of Africa’s most extraordinary untouched wildernesses.

 About the Okavango Delta